SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Inference

 \subsection{Model Inference}

-\name{} uses a trained model $T$ that takes as input some assembler $s$ and generates a C code hypothesis, $\hat{c}$.
+\name{} uses a trained model $T$ that takes as input some assembly $s$ and generates a C code hypothesis, $\hat{c}$.
 In the simplest case, with \textit{greedy} decoding, we would feed $s$ into the encoder, which would encode it in parallel.
 Then, autoregressively, we would keep taking the token that maximizes the probability, until predicting the special token EOS marking the end of the sequence.
 Since our goal is to maximize the global probability of the predicted sequence as opposed to the local probability of just the next token, we use beam search decoding with a beam size of $k=5$.
-That is, at each step we keep the top $k$ hypotheses with the highest probability, and evaluate them.
+That is, at each step, we keep the top $k$ hypotheses with the highest probability, and at the end of the decoding we select the first one passing the IO tests (if any).
+To speed up evaluation, we batch the examples on an NVIDIA A6000 GPU.
+However, the model is small enough to be run on consumer CPUs with decent latency.